|

 "Keep out," said Haldir.

-"I wonder where the poor wee laddie is?" asked Gimli.
+"I wonder where the poor wee laddie is?" said Gimli.

 "In the top of that tower, I should not wonder."